Mack Brown: Final years at Texas

 In 2009, Texas went undefeated in the regular season to win the Big 12 South Division.
 They defeated Nebraska in the Big 12 Championship Game to earn a berth in the national title game against Alabama.
 QB Colt McCoy was injured early in the game and did not return, leaving the offense in the hands of inexperienced true freshman Garrett Gilbert.
-Alabama dominated Texas to win the national title.
+Alabama defeated Texas to win the national title.
 Brown would coach the Longhorns for four more seasons.
 However, the teams would not match the success of the previous years.
 In 2010, the team had a losing record and did not play in a bowl game for the first and only time under Brown.
 On December 14, 2013, he announced his resignation as Texas's Head Coach effective following that season's bowl game.

-Return to North Carolina
+North Carolina (second stint)

 On November 27, 2018, Brown was named head coach at North Carolina after a 5-year absence from coaching and 21 years after he left UNC for Texas.
 In his first game coaching in 6 years and first game as North Carolina's coach in 22 years, the Tar Heels upset the South Carolina Gamecocks in Charlotte 24–20.
 Coincidentally his first game as North Carolina's coach in 1988 came against South Carolina.
 In the home opener a week later, the Tar Heels defeated the Miami Hurricanes on a last-minute touchdown.
 Two weeks later, they nearly upset No. 1 ranked and defending national champion Clemson, but what would have been the go-ahead two-point conversion failed.
 It proved to be the only close game Clemson had in the regular season.

 The following week, Brown's Tar Heels defeated Georgia Tech 38–22.
 It was Brown's 72nd win with the Tar Heels, tying Dick Crum as the winningest coach in school history.
 He broke the record two weeks later with a 20–17 victory over Duke.
 On November 30, UNC defeated NC State 41–10 to become bowl eligible for the first time since 2016.
 They then routed Temple 55–13 in the Military Bowl.

 Brown's second tenure as Tar Heel coach has seen a significant uptick in recruiting.
 Shortly after returning to Chapel Hill, Brown convinced Sam Howell, a highly touted high school quarterback from Indian Trail, North Carolina (a suburb of Charlotte) to de-commit from Florida State.
-Chazz Surratt, one of the team's quarterbacks for the previous two seasons under Larry Fedora, switched to the defensive end of the ball and became an all-ACC linebacker.
+Chazz Surratt, one of the team's quarterbacks for the previous two seasons under Larry Fedora, switched to the defensive side of the ball and became an all-ACC linebacker.
 Despite losing six games in his first season back, Brown's influence was evident by the team's performances on the field.